When pests enter your home, you can expect significant damage. However, getting rid of a rodent and insect infestation can be tricky business.

 It is recommended to place the pest repeller in the part of a room where there are abundant signs of pest activity.
 This is usually the kitchen where rodents sniff around foods or left-overs.

 Though it’s hard to look for signs of rodent activity because they creep around at night only, my suggestion is to look for other signs of pest infestation.
 For example, gnaw marks, chewing, tracks, nests, droppings, and even their strong urine smell.

-Another essential thing I suggest is to plug the unit in an open space.
-Not behind a piece of furniture where the sound waves are blocked.
-This is the common mistake of people claiming that ultrasonic pest repellers don’t work.
-So it is always important to strategically place the repeller to witness optimal results.
+Do not place it behind a piece of furniture where the sound waves are blocked.
+This is the common mistake of people claiming that even the best ultrasonic pest repellers don’t work.
+So it is always important to strategically place the repeller for pests to witness overall effect.